MLstate/OpaSublimeText/README.txt

    - press tab
    ...

+- integrated first step tutorial (write "TUTORIAL" and select the completion)

 # How to install from source
 Copy the content of the repo directory to a new Opa directory in mkdir -p  ~/.config/sublime-text2/